siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

 ```

-The useEffect hook is a function that takes a function as it's first argument and that function will run when the component mounts, update, un-mount.
+The useEffect hook is a function that takes a function as it's first argument and that function will run when the component mounts and update

 ![](https://i.imgur.com/3btMOl3.gif)

-As you saw the function ran the first time when the component gets mounted and whenever it is updated.
+As you saw the function ran the first time when the component got mounted and whenever it updated.

 This function in the first argument of useEffect hook will only run when the component gets mounted and updated.